andrew/ultimate-awesome/README.md

 - [awesome-linux-minimalism](https://github.com/MindPatch/awesome-linux-minimalism) - Awesome linux minimalism suggestions.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [DRL4Recsys](https://github.com/cszhangzhen/DRL4Recsys) - Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender systems.
+- [awesome-in-context-rl](https://github.com/dunnolab/awesome-in-context-rl) - Awesome In-Context RL: A curated list of In-Context Reinforcement Learning - - —.
 - [awesome-ynab](https://github.com/scottrobertson/awesome-ynab) - A list of awesome YNAB projects.
 A lot of these projects use the YNAB API, and can be used to improve your YNAB experience.
 - [Awesome-Human-Interaction-Motion-Generation](https://github.com/soraproducer/Awesome-Human-Interaction-Motion-Generation) - This repository collects papers on Human-Interaction-Motion-Generation applications.
 We will update new papers irregularly.
+- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-engineering-blogs](https://github.com/crispgm/awesome-engineering-blogs) - A curated list of awesome engineering blogs.
-- [awesome-in-context-rl](https://github.com/dunnolab/awesome-in-context-rl) - Awesome In-Context RL: A curated list of In-Context Reinforcement Learning - - —.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
 - [awesome-image-matting](https://github.com/michaelowenliu/awesome-image-matting) - A collection of AWESOME things about image matting.
 - [awesome-winui](https://github.com/scottkuhl/awesome-winui) - A collection of awesome resources for WinUI / Windows developers.
+- [awesome-time-series-forecasting](https://github.com/tongjifinlab/awesome-time-series-forecasting) - Awesome time series forecasting papers and codes.
 - [awesome-bitrix](https://github.com/awesomebitrix/awesome-bitrix) - Потрясающий Битрикс - полезные статьи о настройке и разработке 1C-Bitrix и Bitrix 24, а также компоненты и модули, php и JavaScript библиотеки.
 - [awesome-nosql-guides](https://github.com/erictleung/awesome-nosql-guides) - :computer: Curated list of awesome resources and links about using NoSQL databases.
 - [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.